EOEboh/Free-Software-Books/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-16-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-## Introduction to what this repository is about.
+## Introduction to what this repository is about

 The idea for this repository came about whilst we were having a Twitter space discussion on _Problem Solving as a Techie_.
 During the discussion, we all seemed to agree that reading books and other in-depth resources like documentation exponentially improves our problem solving skills as developers, designers and tech professionals in general.